Introduction of Esfahan

 Formerly known as Shah Abbas Friday Mosque is one of the monuments built as a part of the royal project ordered by Shah Abbas and situated at the south of the Imam Khomeini Square still being used as a mosque as well as a site for the visitors.

 It is a private mosque constructed as part of the same royal project at the eastern side of the square.
 This mosque is not very large although its domed chamber is a sizable one.
 What makes it unique is the artistic and architectural styles applied to it.

 This is a six-storied building constructed by the order of Shah Abbas I, to be his residence and office.
 It is located on the western side of Imam Khomeini Square.

-In mid 17th century, Shah Abbas II ordered a palace to be built for him outside the well-known Imam Square.
-It has got several columns and huge pool built in form of a mansion in the middle of a Persian Garden.
+In the mid 17th century, Shah Abbas II ordered a palace to be built for him outside the well-known Imam Square.
+It has got several columns and huge pool built in the form of a mansion in the middle of a Persian Garden.

-Built in the second half of 18th century, it is a beautiful palace in the middle of the royal gardens and close to the famous Chahar-Bagh street.
+Built in the second half of the 18th century, it is a beautiful palace in the middle of the royal gardens and close to the famous Chahar-Bagh street.
 The square plan of the building and miniature fresco has given a particular beauty to the building.

-This is a building constructed in mid 17th century in the Armenian district called Jolfa.
+This is a building constructed in the mid 17th century in the Armenian district called Jolfa.
 It includes a few buildings: Chapel, Museums, Library and other structures and monuments.
 The mural paintings inside are the works of Iranian Armenians of that period who learned the European arts of their time.